 5.8 If a wager made pursuant to rule 3.2 or 3.2A is less than the applicable permissible minimum wager limit, it shall be void even if it was accepted and placed by a dealer.

-5.9 If a wager made pursuant to rule 3.2 or 3.2A complies with the applicable permissible minimum wager limit, but not with any applicable requirements imposed by the casino operator in relation to increments under rule 9.5 of Division 1 of these rules, the wager shall be void to the extent that it exceeds those requirements, even if it was accepted and placed by a dealer.
+5.9 If a wager made pursuant to rule 3.2 or 3.2A complies with the applicable permissible minimum wager limit, but not with any applicable requirements imposed by the Casino Operator in relation to increments under rule 9.5 of Division 1 of these rules, the wager shall be void to the extent that it exceeds those requirements, even if it was accepted and placed by a dealer.